bitrix24/b24restdocs/api-reference/landing/page/methods/landing-landing-delete.md

 >
 > Who can execute the method: any user

-The method `landing.landing.delete` removes a page.
+The method `landing.landing.delete` deletes a page.
 It returns *true* on success, or an error.

 ## Parameters